R-JG/mast/README.md

 #### Dynamic route segments

 In your list of routes, you can make a segment variable by using a buc: `/$`.
 When you do this, `rig` will always match with that segment.
 This means that you can define routes in your list such as: `/example/items/$` and if a url matches the first two segments and has one more segment of any value, it will match and select the route.
-In `%handle-http-request` you can check for the value of this segment and apply the relevant state updates before rendering the display and sending it with `plank`.
+Under `%handle-http-request` you can check for the value of this segment and apply any relevant state updates before rendering the display and sending it with `plank`.

-Another use case is that a custom 404 page can be supplied by adding a catch-all route with `$` to the end of your route list (in the absence of this `rig` will send a default 404 page).
+Another use case is that a custom 404 page can be supplied by adding a catch-all route with `$` after the base segment, e.g. `/my-app/$`, to the end of your route list (in the absence of this `rig` will send a default 404 page).

 #### Navigation